 We sell our products through network carriers, resellers and OEMs and we are dependent on a limited number of customers for a significant portion of our revenue.
 Most of these network carriers, resellers and OEMs also sell products of our competitors.
 Accordingly, our business and future success depends on our ability to maintain and build on existing relationships and develop new relationships with network carriers, resellers and OEMs.
 If any of our significant customers, for any reason, discontinues their relationship with us or reduces or postpones current or expected purchase orders for products, or suffers from business failure, our revenues and profitability could decline, perhaps materially.
 We expect that a limited number of significant customers will account for a significant portion of our revenues for the foreseeable future.
-In the year ended December 31, 2011, three customers individually accounted for more than 10% of our revenue and represented approximately 36% of our revenue, and in aggregate, these two customers represented approximately 26% of our revenue.
+In the year ended December 31, 2011, three customers individually accounted for more than 10% of our revenue and represented approximately 36% of our revenue.
+In the year ended December 31, 2010, two customers individually accounted for more than 10% of our revenue, and in aggregate, these two customers represented approximately 26% of our revenue.